-Before asking a new question, please read through the comments which may already answer your questions.
-And do you see the “Make a Donation” button on the right of your screen?
-If you find these FAQ useful or if you ask a new question, it would be very nice if you make use of it (after all, if you are on this page, you are about to receive a huge inheritance).
+Before asking a new question, please read through the many comments which may already answer your questions.
+And if you find these FAQ useful or if you ask a new question, it would be very nice if you make a donation.
 Thank you!
+(After all, if you are on this page, you are about to receive a huge inheritance.)

 1. Which law applies in international cases?

 Germany applies the law of the citizenship of the deceased (Art.
 25 I EGBGB), does however allow you to choose German law for real estate within Germany (Art.
 25 II EGBGB).

 2. Who inherits under German law if I have no will?

 That depends on your family situation.
 If you have one surviving spouse and two children for example, the spouse will receive 50 % and the children will receive 25 % each.
 If you are single without children, your parents will inherit 50 % each.
 The more complicated your family situation, the more complicated the distribution.

 3. I don’t like these quotas.
 Can I determine who gets the house, the car, my books and the dog?

 Yes, you can.
 You will need to write a will for this purpose.

 4. And how do I write a will?

 The two main forms are the notarized will (which requires a notary public of course) and the privately written will.
 They have equal validity.